Charleston Wrongful Death Attorneys

 The statute of limitations to file a wrongful death claim in South Carolina is three years from the date of your loved one’s passing.
 This means you have only three years to file a claim or you will most likely lose your right to file and recover compensation.
 This statute can be extended to six years if the wrongful death occurred because of medical malpractice.
 For example, if your loved one died in a car accident due to faulty brakes on behalf of the manufacturer, you would have three years from the time the accident occurred to file your case.

-If you fail to file your wrongful death case within the statute of limitations, you may be subject to the following:
+If you fail to file your wrongful death claim within the statute of limitations, you may be subject to the following:

-- Your case may be dismissed when submitted
+- Your claim may be dismissed when submitted

-- The opposition may ask for the case to be dismissed if it’s filed past the deadline, and a judge may approve the dismissal
+- The opposition may ask for the claim to be dismissed if it’s filed past the deadline, and a judge may approve the dismissal

 - You may be liable for all the damages incurred (medical bills, etc.) because of the death of your loved one

-Think you might have a case?
+Think you might have a claim?
 Speak to wrongful death attorneys in Charleston by calling (843) 968-0886 today.
 Pierce, Sloan, Kennedy & Early LLC is here to help.

 What Accidents Give Rise to Wrongful Death Claims?